ThatTilux/CCT-Harmonics-Optimizer/README.md

 **Example**

-Below is an example result of the bn Optimizer on a quadrupole model with an inner and outer layer.
+Below is an example result of the bn Optimizer on a quadrupole model.
 The left are the harmonics before the optimizer and the right are the ones after.
 A threshold of 0.005 was used.
 All bn values were optimized below that threshold.
 The runtime was 1 minute on a machine with CUDA and a RTX 3080Ti.

 <div align="center">
   <img width="684" alt="Before vs. After for an example of the bn Optimizer" src="https://github.com/user-attachments/assets/3ce508e4-431e-4a77-be41-1ec4fdaae5fe">